-Automated License Plate Recognition
+Automated License Plate Readers

 Body Worn Cameras

 It is the policy of the Murrieta Police Department to use body worn camera technology to more effectively fulfill the department’s mission and to ensure these systems are used securely and efficiently.
-In addition to policy, body worn cameras support the 21st century policing pillars of building trust and legitimacy with the public as well as using technology to assist in reducing crime.

 Racial and Identity Profiling Act (RIPA)